codegoalie/blog/content/post/2013-11-08-android-development-first-impressions.markdown

 ---
-layout: post
-title: "Android Development: first impressions"
-date: 2013-11-08
-comments: true
 categories:
 - Android
+comments: true
+date: 2013-11-08
+layout: post
+title: 'Android Development: first impressions'
 ---

 As a web application developer working in a company full of mobile app